-Individual units may bid into the market as groups of units, providing the units are prequalified to be bid and operated together as though they are a single unit for all generator bid services (units participating as part of a group are not allowed to bid individually or as part of another group).
-Pre-qualification specifications for units to bid as a group include metering support, billing, and performance measurements as if a single unit.
+Individual Resources may bid into the market as groups of Resources, providing the Resources are prequalified to be bid and operated together as though they are a single unit for all Resource bid services (units participating as part of a group are not allowed to bid individually or as part of another group).
+Pre-qualification specifications for Resources to bid as a group include metering support, billing, and performance measurements as if a single unit.